Overview: Types of Funding

 Federal, state, and tribal victim assistance and compensation programs receive formula grants, discretionary grants, and set-asides according to a statutorily established annual allocation procedure.

-Starting in 2000, in response to large fluctuations in deposits, Congress established an appropriation cap on funds available for distribution intended to maintain the Crime Victims Fund (the Fund) as a stable source of support for future victim services.
+Starting in 2000, in response to large fluctuations in deposits (also known as receipts), Congress established an appropriation cap on funds available for distribution (or obligation) intended to maintain the Crime Victims Fund (the Fund) as a stable source of support for future victim services.
+As of February 2021, the Fund balance is over $2.6 billion.

 Each year, once Congress establishes the appropriation cap, the funds are allocated in accordance with the following process: